glensc/nagios-plugin-check_raid/CONTRIBUTING.md

 Depending on the output, it may make difference what that is, usually those messages are small and can be included into bug report.

+After you have capture the output from the commands, you need to provide them to me.

+To include the output to github ticket, enclose the block between triple backticks:

+    ```
+    some output here...
+    ```

+Alternatively post outputs to some pastebin service, or [gist](https://gists.github.com).
+I recommend using [sprunge](http://sprunge.us/) due it's simple command line usage.

+When referring to pastebin entries, do not forget to describe which command output the entry is.

 ## Testing ##

 When contributing changes back, the existing tests must pass, before and after your changes.
 Please note that new test data is not detected automatically, it must be registered in test files.